Dr Ilan Zvi Baron, BA (Hons), MSc, DPhil

 - International Political Theory

 Indicators of Esteem

-- Visiting Assistant Professor, Department of History, University of British Columbia: Between January and April 2014, I was a visiting Assistant Professor in the Department of History, at the University of British Columbia, where I completed the manuscript of my forthcoming book "Obligation in Exile" which is about the Jewish Diaspora's relationship with Israel.
+- Visiting Assistant Professor, Department of History, University of British Columbia: Between January and April 2014, I was a visiting Assistant Professor in the Department of History, at the University of British Columbia, where I completed the my book, "Obligation in Exile" which is about the Jewish Diaspora's relationship with Israel.
 I also was one of the speakers at the inaugural Limmud Vancouver (http://limmudvancouver.ca).

 - Visiting Fellow, Leonard Davis Institute for International Relations: